Best HPI Check Websites UK: 2026 Comparison

 Cons:

-• Reports are not particularly easy to skim; nothing is prominently flagged
+• Reports are not particularly easy to skim, with little prominently flagged

 4. CarVertical

-Key Features: European vehicle history database; access to salvage auction records and damage photographs from multiple countries; cross-border history spanning EU member states; finance and write-off checks for UK-registered vehicles.
+Key features: European vehicle history database; access to salvage auction records and damage photographs from multiple countries; cross-border history spanning EU member states; UK checks for UK-registered vehicles.

 Pros: